Hitty, Her First Hundred Years

 Hitty, Her First Hundred Years is a children's novel written by Rachel Field and published in 1929.
 It won the Newbery Medal for excellence in American children's literature in 1930.
-The book is told from the point of view of an inanimate doll named Hitty (short for Mehitabel), who was constructed in the 1820s and has since traveled around the world, through many different owners.
+The book is told from the point of view of an inanimate doll named Hitty (short for Mehitabel), who was constructed in the 1820s and traveled around the world, through many different owners.

 In 1999, Susan Jeffers and Rosemary Wells updated, simplified, and rewrote Hitty's story, adding an episode about Hitty's experiences in the American Civil War.

 Plot summary

-The narrative unfolds through the eyes of a tiny wooden doll named Mehitabel (Hittie), who was carved early in the nineteenth century from the magical wood of the Mountain Ash tree by a peddler for a little girl, Phoebe Preble, who lives on Great Cranberry Island in Maine, during a winter when her father was away at sea.
+The narrative unfolds through the eyes of a tiny wooden doll named Mehitabel (Hitty), who was carved early in the nineteenth century from the magical wood of the Mountain Ash tree by a peddler for a little girl, Phoebe Preble, who lives on Great Cranberry Island in Maine, during a winter when her father was away at sea.
 As the doll narrates her beginning:

 The book details Hitty's adventures as she becomes separated from Phoebe and travels from owner to owner over the course of a century.
 She ends up living in locations as far-flung as Boston, New Orleans, India, and the South Pacific.
 At various times, she is lost at sea, hidden in a horsehair sofa, abandoned in a hayloft, part of a snake-charmer's act, and picked up by the famous writer Charles Dickens, before arriving at her new owner's summer home in Maine, which turns out to be the original Preble residence where she first lived.
 From there she is purchased at auction for a New York antique shop, where she sits among larger and grander dolls of porcelain and wax, and writes her memoirs.

 The story was inspired by a doll purchased by Field.
 The doll currently resides at the Stockbridge Library Association in Stockbridge, Massachusetts.